goauthentik/authentik/website/integrations/services/oracle-cloud/index.md

 Create an application which uses this provider.
 Optionally apply access restrictions to the application using policy bindings.

--   Name: Oracle Cloud SAML <your tenancy> (or whatever you like as name for this application)
+-   Name: Oracle Cloud SAML <your tenancy>
--   Slug: oracle-cloud-saml-<your tenancy> (or whatever yoou like)
+-   Slug: oracle-cloud-saml-<your tenancy>
 -   Group: You may want to enter a group name like Cloud-Admins (and create it) or use the Administriators group, note it for later.
 -   Provider: Select the provider you created from the list.